 At Borth, Ceredigion based sculptor Ben Dearnley has carved scenes from the tale on a giant slab of slate.
 Read Ben's account of carving on site and what inspired him, and find out what happens at the summer solstice.

-Visit Borth Station Museum to see finds from archaeological digs in the area, including the 3,000 year old antlers of the beast dubbed the 'King of Sea Trees'.
+Visit the Lampeter campus of the University of Wales Trinity St David to see a the free exhibition about the finds from archaeological research, including the 3,000 year old antlers of the beast dubbed the 'King of Sea Trees'.